-Most of the children can be a little hard to deal with, your relationship with the child requires attention and you must look into it seriously.
+Most children can be a little hard to deal with, your relationship with the child requires attention and you must look into it seriously.
 This article describes some tips for being a good parent.

-The parent’s relationship with the child reflects a child’s action and behavior.
+The parent’s relationship with the child reflects a child’s actions and behavior.
 If your relationship is not good, they will not accept your teachings.
 It is the same as every other relationship in the world.
 We trust those with whom we have a good relationship.
 We trust them more, listen to their opinions, and most likely, are receptive to their thoughts and beliefs.

 Your action matters

 This is one of the most important factors.
 How you behave and how you deal and react every day with your relative environment has a major impact on your child as well.
 Your value system is what likely makes up the value system of your child but in his own way.